emammounqer/HR-management-system/README.md

 - create form to add employee
 - create html empolyee card in JS and append to its section in home page

+## lab 09

+- make the employee data saved in local storage
+- create accounting script to show the data of each department